 GAAAP currently has funding available for 20,000 students per year to participate in the programme.
 Once this number is reached no further funding will be allocated.

-Prior to the lessons commencing all parties must have a fully signed GAAAP Memorandum of Understanding.
-Memorandums of Understandings cannot be done retrospectively, if a school has lessons without a Memorandum of Understanding signed by all parties GAAAP will not pay for the lessons.
+Prior to the lessons commencing, all parties must have a fully signed GAAAP Memorandum of Understanding.
+Memorandums of Understanding cannot be done retrospectively.
+If a school has lessons without a Memorandum of Understanding signed by all parties, GAAAP will not pay for the lessons.

-To be eligible for GAAAP funding a school must register their interest.
+To be eligible for GAAAP funding, a school must register their interest below.

 What children learn